Arnav-Uppal/GoGit/README.md

   Now let's get serious. </br>
   **Ques4-** Suppose i made an empty folder in my local repository.
 Can i add and commit this change?
 Answer with a Y/N. </br>

 - You should have 4 commits in your branch now.
 Push these changes to the `task3` branch and then make a PR.
+Be sure that you mention the `Issue No.` in the PR.

 ### Step-2
 - You know what, I've changed my mind.